prernads/hacktober-codesnippet/Contributing.md

 ## Step 7 : Pull Request
 - Go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.

 - Voila!
-Your Pull Request has been submitted and will be reviewed by the moderators and merged.🥳
+Your Pull Request has been submitted and will be reviewed by the moderators and merged.

-## Need more help?🤔
+## Need more help?
 You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)